HideakiHama/car-car/README.md

 Looking at Service Appointments
 Next lets talk about the "Service Appointments".
-- This is the place where the user will see all the service appointments that is occuring currently.  - - You will see Vin of the automobile, Customer's name, the date of the service, time of the service, technician handling the service, and the reason for the visit.
+- This is the place where the user will see all the service appointments that is occuring currently.
+- You will see Vin of the automobile, Customer's name, the date of the service, time of the service, technician handling the service, and the reason for the visit.
 Wait .. do you see... a VIP?
-(You should see the 'VIP' if you were following the guideline of making the inventory by Curtis Cheung and also entered "4Y1SL65848Z411439" when we were making a service appointment.)
+(You should see the 'VIP' if you  entered "4Y1SL65848Z411439" when we were making a service appointment.)
 - The VIP tells us the customer bought the automobile from the companies inventory.
 Congrats Jane!! your getting a VIP treatment for the Service.
 Other thing you'll see here:
 - ((  Delete Button  )) --> Deletes the appointment.
 Thus delete from the appointment list.